Calyps0man/ps3-ps2-UART_free_diagnostic_tool/README.md

 ## Experimental PS2 Hardware Diagnostic for PS3 (UART NOT REQUIRED)

 This diagnostic runs inside the PS2 subsystem of a compatible PS3 (CECHA/B models - or COK-001 boards).
 Unlike the previous release that only works over UART, this version can display test results without having to solder the adapter to EEGS UART pads.
-(Due to many different broken revisions from before, this tool is currently designated as v68)

 Alternatively can also still find RDRAM-only UART version from here: https://github.com/Calyps0man/rdram-ps3test